beatrixwashere/jackalope/README.md

 all releases are in a stable state, but there are still many features or fixes yet to be added:

 **features:**
-- input file features (breakpoints, comments, etc)
 - controller input support
 - collision display
 - co op support
 - input bruteforcer

 **fixes:**
+- /fjump might not be fully accurate
+- fast forward has inconsistencies
-- disable the mod if onlinee
+- allow using the mod when online but only in a local level
-- allow buffering a jump at the start

 ---